alma-cdk/project/API.md

 ### AccountStrategy <a name="AccountStrategy" id="@alma-cdk/project.AccountStrategy"></a>

-Use static methods of Accounts abstract class to define your account strategy.
+Use static methods of `AccountStrategy` abstract class to define your account strategy.

 Available strategies are:
 - One Account: `shared`